Kong/docs.konghq.com/app/1.0.x/health-checks-circuit-breakers.md

 * `healthchecks.active.healthy.successes` - Number of successes in active
 probes (as defined by `healthchecks.active.healthy.http_statuses`) to consider a target healthy.
-* `healthchecks.active.unhealthy.tcp_failures` - Number of TCP failures in
+* `healthchecks.active.unhealthy.tcp_failures` - Number of TCP failures
-active probes to consider a target unhealthy.
+or TLS verification failures in active probes to consider a target unhealthy.
 * `healthchecks.active.unhealthy.timeouts` - Number of timeouts in active
 probes to consider a target unhealthy.
 * `healthchecks.active.unhealthy.http_failures` - Number of HTTP failures in